- Set up Optimizely to minimize impact to the load speed of your page

 - Adjust Optimizely settings to shrink the snippet size

-However, Optimizely works by changing the visual experience on the page as the site loads, so it is best if Optimizely makes these changes before the visitor sees any content.
+However, Optimizely works by changing the visual experience on the page as the site loads, making these changes before the visitor sees any content.
 When customers implement the Optimizely snippet synchronously and in the head tag, the snippet can execute its changes before the content loads, and customers experience a minimal increase in page load speed.

-There are two primary ways in which load speed may be affected by Optimizely: latency and flashing.
+There are two primary ways that Optimizely may affect load speed: latency and flashing.
 Read on to learn:

 What impacts load speeds

 Best practices to avoid any issues